Color Me Barbra

-Color Me Barbra is the seventh studio album by singer Barbra Streisand released on Columbia Records in 1966.
-It reached number 3 in the US albums chart and was certified Gold by the RIAA.
-It was also the title of Streisand's second CBS TV special on March 30, 1966 and the first in color when it was still a novelty for TV, hence the title.
+Color Me Barbra is the seventh studio album by American singer Barbra Streisand, released on Columbia Records in 1966.
+The album was a yet another sales success for Streisand, reaching number 3 on the US charts and was certified Gold by the RIAA.
+It was nominated for Album of the Year and Best Female Pop Vocal Performance at the 1967 Grammy Awards, but failed to win either category.